JuliaSmoothOptimizers/JSOSuite.jl/docs/src/resolve.md

 ## In-place solve

-If we want to solve the same problem several time, for instance, for several initial guess it is recommended to use in-place solve.
+If we want to solve the same problem several times, for instance, for several initial guesses, it is recommended to use an in-place solve.
 ```@example ex1
 using ADNLPModels, JSOSolvers, SolverCore
 f(x) = x[2]^2 * exp(x[1]^2)